 I can’t think of a single project we’ve been involved with at Browser, where our research and consultation with real-life customers hasn’t yielded something we weren’t expecting.
 Asking the right questions before you start your digital transformation journey will significantly increase the likelihood of success.
 This can be done in many ways; we find surveys and focus groups an excellent starting point.
 At the very least it will help prioritise a list of features you intend to include.
 The most successful businesses regularly consult their customers and act on the feedback they get.

 However, the real trick is to prioritise these demands in the context of the business’ needs; typically these are to improve efficiency, maintain competitive advantage and increase profits.

 It’s all too easy to assume that digital transformation is just about picking a new technology to introduce into a company; however, the success of any organisation or business is driven by its people.
 A successful digital change will often ask a team or company to adopt new ways of working, and ensuring that these radical changes in working practices are embraced, rather than resisted can be the trickiest part of a transformation project.

-Before work starts on rolling out new technology, it is vital to audit the skill and culture of the business, and once a clear impression of your business’s skill and culture is identified, it’s important to set to work providing employees with the support they need to acquire the skills necessary to make the transformation a success.
+Before work starts on rolling out new technology, it is vital to audit the skill and culture of the business, and once a clear impression of your business’s skill and culture is identified, it’s important to set to work providing employees with the skills and tools necessary to make the transformation a success.